The American Masculinity Podcast

 The podcast focuses on themes such as masculinity, mental health, trauma, fatherhood, and personal growth.
 For example, topics include the exploration of gender diversity in 'Why the Gender Spectrum Matters: Insights for the Modern Man', which challenges men to reflect on their role in non-masculine spaces, and 'Latino Masculinity: Family, Machismo, and the Weight of Expectation', which addresses cultural identity and family pressures affecting Latino men.

-The American Masculinity Podcast is hosted by Timothy Wienecke — licensed psychotherapist, Air Force veteran, and award-winning men’s advocate.
+Hosted by Timothy Wienecke, licensed psychotherapist, Air Force veteran, and award-winning men’s advocate.
+Each episode delivers expert insight and practical tools for men’s self improvement.

 The American Masculinity Podcast™ is hosted by Timothy Wienecke — licensed psychotherapist, Air Force veteran, and men’s advocate.